juskalalie/ruuvitag_ble/README.md

-A fork from the original HA integration in order to do some testing
+A fork from the original HA integration in order to try to add acceleration sensor data.